ihsan-project/ihsan-infra-pulumi/README.md

     - SECRETS_KMS_ARN.
 Eg. `arn:aws:kms:<zone>:<userid>:key/*`
     - ACM_DOMAIN.
 As displayed in the domain section of the ACM certificate, eg. `*.domain.com`
     - ECR_REPOSITORY_URI.
 The URI for your long living ECR repository.
+    - GITHUB_REPO_URL.
+The `.git` url to your repository
+    - GITHUB_ACCESS_TOKEN.
+Generate a Personal Access Token.
+Minimum scope needed is `repo`
+    - GITHUB_BRANCH.
+The branch to observe for code changes
 1. Install [Docker Engine](https://docs.docker.com/get-docker/)
     - Docker Desktop is fine when running on local machine